Accommodations Toolkit

 This summary of states’ accessibility policies for multiple days is part of the Accommodations Toolkit published by the National Center on Educational Outcomes (NCEO).[1]
 The toolkit also contains a summary of the research literature on multiple days.

 Accessibility policies often have several tiers of accessibility features: universal features, designated features, and accommodations.[2]
-Figure 1 summarizes how states included multiple days in their accessibility policies for students with disabilities in 2020; Figure 2 provides a summary for English learners.
+Figure 1 summarizes how states included multiple days in their accessibility policies for students with disabilities in 2023.
+Figure 2 summarizes how states included multiple days in their accessibility policies for English learners in 2023.
 Table 1 shows how multiple days was included in the policies, while Table 2 contains additional details and specifications.

 Figure 1.
-States’ Accessibility Policies for Multiple Days for Students with Disabilities, 2020
+States’ Accessibility Policies for Students with Disabilities for Multiple Days, 2023

 Reading/ELA/Writing